appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ### Domain Name

-A main domain name, which will have subdomains, is required for the Appcircle server.
+A main **domain name**, which will have **subdomains**, is required for the Appcircle server.
 In this documentation, we will use `appcircle.spacetech.com` as an example main domain and `spacetech` as an example organization name.

 By default, Appcircle uses eight subdomains.
 These subdomains are: